telerik/blazor-docs/getting-started/vs-code-integration/dpl-wizard.md

 To use **Document Processing Libraries Configuration Wizard** from the **VS Code** command palette:

  - Open a `.razor` file or a `Razor` language in the code editor.
- - Select the `Telerik UI for Blazor: Add Document Processing Libraries`.
+ - Select **Telerik UI for Blazor: Add Document Processing Libraries**.

  ![Configure Document Processing Wizard, Command Palette](images/DPLBlazor_Pallete.png)